-The satellite lower troposphere temperature data available from the University of Alabama, Houston, provides monthly temperature values for eight Latitude zones, namely Global: 90°S to 90°N, Northern Hemisphere: 0° to 90°N, Southern Hemisphere: 0° to 90°S, Tropics: 20°S to 20°N, Northern Extension: 20°N to 90°N, Southern Extension: 90°S to 20°S, North Pole: 60°N to 90°N and South Pole: 90°S to 60°S. The data for this study came from five of these zones over the period December 1978 to July 2018.
+The satellite lower troposphere temperature data available from the University of Alabama, Huntsville, provides monthly temperature values for eight Latitude zones, namely Global: 90°S to 90°N, Northern Hemisphere: 0° to 90°N, Southern Hemisphere: 0° to 90°S, Tropics: 20°S to 20°N, Northern Extension: 20°N to 90°N, Southern Extension: 90°S to 20°S, North Pole: 60°N to 90°N and South Pole: 90°S to 60°S. The data for this study came from five of these zones over the period December 1978 to July 2018.

 Linear regression applied to the zones gave the following annual rates of change: